atharvadpatil/MTASE-frontend/README.md

-# MTASE (Multilingual Text Analyzer and Summarization Engine) Backend
+# MTASE (Multilingual Text Analyzer and Summarization Engine) Frontend

 The objective of this project is to build a Multilingual Text Analyzer and Summarization Engine that can analyze, translate and summarize a piece of unlabeled/unidentified/unknown text provided by the user as input and make its services available via a web application.